dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 $ pip install -U -r requirements.txt
 ```

-Launch the Chroma DB server: (same server as the app or another one)
+Launch the Chroma DB server: (on the same server as the app or another one)

 ```
-$ nohup chroma run --host 0.0.0.0 --port 8000 --path ./chromadb &

-Saving data to: ./chromadb
-Connect to chroma at: http://localhost:8000
+$ bash db.sh start
 ```

 Launch the AI Assistant: